dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 It's indistinguishable.
 There needs to be some incentive against ideologically convenient theories built on mirages of evidence.
 We need more voices who focus on the strength of claims rather than how good the conclusions are.

-To some degree, fact-checkers play this role, but they are supposed to check *facts* that are either right or wrong.
-If someone is making a bald-faced lie, by all means, call it a lie.
+To some degree, fact-checkers play this role, but they are supposed to check *facts*, things that are either right or wrong.
+If someone is lying, by all means call it a lie.
 But with culture war, it's often that someone makes a subtle statistical error or overgeneralizes from an unrepresentative dataset or something.
-I don't think it's helpful to award Pinocchios in these cases.
+I don't think it's helpful to award "Pinocchios" in these cases.

 A more gentle approach would be more effective.
 Treat all arguments with the same skeptical eye.
 Point out the flaw in the argument, explain why the broad question is so hard to resolve, and then turn the debate towards questions where there *are* answers: those about interventions.

 ## Counterarguments

 I see two major counterarguments.
-The first is that it assumes that you view policies in consequentialist terms, where what matters is effects.
-If you truly think that what's important in policies is the spirit behind them, then I'll reluctantly concede that culture war might be the right choice for you.
-Also, for some issues---say creating a new national holiday---symbolism is the whole point.
+The first is that I'm assuming you view policies in consequentialist terms, where what matters is effects.
+If you truly think that what's important in policies is the spirit behind them, then I reluctantly concede that culture war might be the right choice for you.
+And for some issues---say creating a new national holiday---maybe symbolism is the whole point.

-The second is that maybe "nature finds a way".
+A second counterargument is that maybe "nature finds a way".
 My assumption is that culture war is intractable because it focuses on controversial questions that are beyond the reach of evidence.
 The other possibility is that culture war is intractable because... we just love intractable arguments.
 Maybe it's human nature to see what's in the news and then line up for trench warfare.
 The drive towards tribalism and group cohesion seems stronger than the drive towards cold-blooded analysis.

 This second counterargument worries me.
 One response is that, sure, maybe most people won't do this, but *you* can, and if it's a good idea you'll help on the margin.

 But is it a good idea?
 If everyone focused on the effects of interventions, would we get people across the political spectrum high-fiving in the streets and cheering the benefits of fixing [particulate levels in subways](/air/#particles-while-commuting)?
 Or would we get "You don't want the Fed to do inflation targeting---what are you, *a fascist?*"

 I think this would happen to some degree.
-But the discourse just isn't big enough to support hundreds of policies.
+But the discourse just isn't big enough to support polarized opinions about hundreds of policies.
 Already today, both Republicans and Democrats give [idiosyncratic answers](/polarization-sample-bias/) when asked about specific issues.
 Maybe some high-profile issues become super polarized, but I doubt it could happen everywhere.

 ## TLDR

 Broad culture war questions are irresolvable mind-killers, but we can't simply give up rational discussion of huge realms of human life.
 Statistics might not be able to answer those questions.
 What is *can* do is find the effect of interventions: What happens after you do something?
-We should skip the broad culture-war, and ask "if we push this policy lever, what are the effects".
+We should skip the broad culture-war, and ask "if we push this policy lever, what are the effects?"
 At the same time, we should try to deflate the culture-war by skeptically evaluating all broad claims.
 Studying interventions is less controversial, more grounded in evidence, and must happen eventually anyway.
 Directly fighting the culture war is like a frontal assault on Rabaul.